-Let’s get into it—Here are some examples of promotional videos that work extremely well for their target audiences and for sure will get you great results in 2021:
+Let’s get into it—Here are some examples of video advertisement examples that work exceptionally well for their target audiences and for sure will get you great results in 2021:

 Why it works

-We’ve seen a lot of food and restaurant videos, and this is seriously one of the most eye-catching ones we have ever seen.
+We’ve seen a lot of food and restaurant advertisement examples, and this is seriously one of the best promotional videos we have ever seen.
 The visuals are stunning and really pop right off the screen.

 BAM!
 You get a literal explosion of color.
 This is a perfect example of something that ALL promotional videos should do: